Shockwave Therapy for Knee Pain: Simple, Safe, and Effective

 Studies show that up to 70% of people with chronic knee pain feel noticeable relief within a few weeks of starting shockwave therapy.
 For patellar tendinopathy (jumper’s knee), over 80% report at least a 50% drop in pain after a handful of sessions.

-These sound waves create tiny, controlled disturbances (like tapping on a stuck jar).
-Your body notices these signals and increases blood flow to the area.
+These sound waves, often delivered through radial shockwave therapy, create tiny, controlled disturbances (like tapping on a stuck jar) Your body notices these signals and increases blood flow to the area.
 More blood means more nutrients and oxygen, which fuel the healing of tendons, ligaments, and other tissues in your knee.

 As healing speeds up, your body also builds fresh, healthy tissue to replace damaged areas.
 Think of it as laying down new layers of strong fibers in the knee so it can work better.
 In one recent study, the majority of patients treated with shockwave therapy saw their symptoms improve enough to delay or avoid surgery.